 One of the main ways alcohol causes constipation is through dehydration.
 Alcohol is a diuretic, which means it promotes water loss through urine.
 This is why we often have to urinate more frequently while drinking alcohol.
 But it’s also what leads to dehydration: we’re urinating more often, but we’re not taking in adequate fluids.

 Whenever we’re dehydrated, our body pulls water from our intestines, making our stool hard and dry.
 This can make it more difficult to have bowel movement.
-Our body needs enough water to be absorbed by stool, because softer stool is easier to pass.
+Our body needs enough water to be absorbed by stool, and softer stool is easier to pass.

 2. Affects Peristalsis